klyceworld/alx-system_engineering-devops/0x00-shell_basics/README.md

-print hidden files in a current directory
+Script that display long format with user and group IDs displayed numerically and hidden files